MaraGhe/Railway-system-simple-simulation/README.md

-# Simulation of a railway system and its degradation over time using data structures
+# Simple simulation of a railway system
 Mara Gheorghe, Politehnica University of Bucharest

 Description: Each route between two cities consists of a number of connected sections and each section has a degree of wear and tear.
 Each year, all degrees greater than 0 double in value.
 Those with a 0 value take half the value of the highest degree of wear among its neighbouring sections.